~AKA Captain Cadaver

 **The couple who gave him up were friends with one of the staff of Weim rescue and she vetted us extensively.
 She knew we were athletes, I worked at home, had Weim experience, and knew what we were getting into and that he was a prize of a rescue dog.
 I contacted the woman who volunteered for Weim Rescue to get his info to contact you.
 She mentioned that he was a son of Blue.

 **Having a papered dog is not really important to us.
 During our time with rescue, we helped place and transported close to 20 dogs in just a few years.
 I know that’s not epic, but it gives you an idea of us looking for a good fit for our family while trying to fit people with the right Weims for their families.
 BTW I loved your note on explaining how some people are Weim people and some just aren’t- it was comically honest yet beautifully written!

 Posted on May 24, 2018, in Information and Education and tagged Blue Weimaraner, Blue Weims, Family Companion, Family Companions, Family Weimaraner, Oregon Weimaraner, Oregon Weimaraners, Oregon Weims, Rescue Weimaraner, Rescue Weims, Weimars.
 Bookmark the permalink.
-Comments Off on Heartwarming.
+Leave a comment.